 The Custard Pie Round: After Joe came off worse in Foam me up, we decided that Angel should take on the custard pie round with Joe dishing out the custard pies, something he really seemed to enjoy.
 Will Angel get more questions right than wrong to avoid triggering the tank too?
 It’s not looking good for Angel…

 The Finale: Tanking Point head to head!: For the finale we tried out a new game that we have been using at some recent private sessions.
 This time we tired it with two players.
 Each time a question is incorrect Gunge is added to the tank.
 Joe and Angel have no idea how much gunge is in the tank when it is their turn to answer their question.
 If they get the question wrong, more Gunge is added to the tank.
 Angel and Joe have to be careful not to be the ones to fill the tank on their incorrect question.
 Who ever fills the tank to the max on their incorrect question triggers the tank and get’s the last Gunging of the show.
 Will it be Angel or Joe who pushes the tank over the tipping point?

 In total this bumper finale show features 6 takings in the Gunge Tank.
 A fitting end to season 16.

-Content Guidelines: Shirtless in some scenes.
-No minor swearword usage.
-If we had to give it a age certificate: PG.
-Learn more about our Content Guidelines.
+Content Guidelines: Shirtless in some scenes but no swear world usage.
+If we had to give it an age rating it would be PG.
+Learn More.